On The Death Of Google Reader

 Given the high standards Google set for itself with the aims of indexing the world’s information, and the mantra of ‘Don’t Be Evil’, it’s likely we hold it to higher standards than most companies.
 After all, if you’re paying $150,000 for Google Analytics Premium, you’d be expecting all information.
-That’s entirely lost now.
+WTF Google?

 How to Curate Content: The Secret Sauce to Getting Noticed, Becoming an Influencer, and Having Fun Online